fgadaleta/worldofpiggy.github.io/about.md

 <img src="https://worldofpiggy.github.io/img/linkedin_2014_round.jpg" />

 Here we are, Piggy and I. We share one room, a number of books, and of course problems and their solutions.
-We read about data, math, stats, and computers, and we make things.
+We deal with data, math, stats, and computers, and we make things.
 We see science in every day life.
 We just love it!

 # My story

+Feel free to take some time to get to know me.
 So, let's get serious.
 Or should we?
-Feel free to take some time to get to know me.

 I am Francesco Gadaleta, Ph.D – Data Scientist and Machine Learning expert.
-I also worked as clinical data scientist at Gasthuisberg Research Hospital (Belgium).
-I am currently member of the Advanced Analytics Team of Johnson&Johnson.
+I worked as clinical data scientist at Gasthuisberg Research Hospital (Belgium) and I am currently data scientist in the Advanced Analytics Team of Johnson&Johnson.

-I received my first computer back in 1988, and at the age of seven I started exploring the quite limited capabilities of the BASIC language.
-After that I switched to ANSI C. The passion for math and computer programming has been driving my career ever since.
+I received my first computer back in 1988, and at the age of 7 (seven) I started exploring the quite limited capabilities of the [GW-BASIC](https://en.wikipedia.org/wiki/GW-BASIC) language.
+As no VGA support was provided I switched to the more powerful [ANSI C](https://en.wikipedia.org/wiki/ANSI_C), which I kept writing for the next 25 years.
+The passion for math and computer programming has been driving my career ever since.

-There are three major periods that formed me: the Academic, the Pragmatic and the Domestic.
+There are three major periods that formed me: **the Academic**, **the Pragmatic** and **the Domestic**.

 ## The Academic Period
 I graduated in Computer Engineering MSc. at Politecnico di Milano (Italy) and developed an autonomous hexapod robot that could see and avoid obstacles without stereoscopic vision.
 Cameras at that time were pretty expensive.